rustyio/dasht/README.md

 end
 ```

 You can also define your own metric types with the `event` command.
-The `op` parameter is any Array instance method.
-Money patching can come in handy if the built-in Array methods don't do what you need.
+The `op` parameter is a symbol referring to any [Array](http://ruby-doc.org/core-2.2.0/Array.html) instance method.
+If the built-in Array methods don't do what you need, you can monkey-patch the array class to add new methods.

 ```ruby
 # Format is d.event(metric, regex, op, &block).
 The definition below